pymc-devs/pytensor/doc/extending/op.rst

   :math:`\frac{d f}{d x} = \lim_{\epsilon \rightarrow 0} (f(x+\epsilon)-f(x))/\epsilon`.

   Suppose your function f has an integer-valued output.
-For most functions you're likely to implement in Aesara, this means your gradient should be zero, because :math:`f(x+epsilon) = f(x)` for almost all :math:`x`.
+For most functions you're likely to implement in Pytensor, this means your gradient should be zero, because :math:`f(x+epsilon) = f(x)` for almost all :math:`x`.
 (The only other option is that the gradient could be undefined, if your function is discontinuous everywhere, like the rational